 Results of acquired dealerships are included in our accompanying Consolidated Statements of Income commencing on the date of acquisition.
-Our acquisitions are accounted for using the acquisition method of accounting, which requires, among other things, that the assets acquired and liabilities assumed be recognized at their acquisition date fair values, with any excess of the purchase price over the estimated fair values of the identifiable net assets acquired recorded as a combination of goodwill and manufacturer franchise rights.
+Our acquisitions are accounted for using the acquisition method of accounting, which requires, among other things, that the assets acquired and liabilities assumed be recognized at their acquisition date fair values, with any excess of the purchase price over the estimated fair values of the identifiable net assets acquired recorded as goodwill.

+During the year ended December 31, 2014, we acquired four franchises (three dealership locations) for an aggregate purchase price of \$152.2 million.
+We financed these acquisitions with \$106.5 million of cash and \$45.7 million of floor plan borrowings for the purchase of the related new vehicle inventory.
+The aggregate purchase price and related cash financing figures above include \$6.9 million of cash that was held in escrow as of December 31, 2014 related to the purchase of certain real estate that was finalized subsequent to December 31, 2014.

-In July 2013, we acquired three franchises (three dealership locations) for an aggregate purchase price of \$61.8 million.
+During year ended December 31, 2013, we acquired three franchises (three dealership locations) for an aggregate purchase price of \$61.8 million.
 We financed these acquisitions with \$50.5 million of cash and \$11.3 million of floor plan borrowings for the purchase of the related new vehicle inventory

-In the fourth quarter of 2012, we acquired two franchises (two dealership locations) for an aggregate purchase price of \$34.7 million.
-We financed the acquisitions with \$26.9 million of cash and \$7.8 million of floor plan borrowings for the purchase of the related new vehicle inventory

-Below is the allocation of purchase price for acquisitions completed during 2013 and 2012.
-The \$29.6 million and \$11.6 million of goodwill and manufacturer franchise rights associated with our 2013 and 2012 acquisitions will be deductible for federal and state income taxes ratably over a 15 year period.
+Below is the preliminary allocation of purchase price for acquisitions completed during 2014 and 2013.
+The \$59.4 million and \$29.6 million of goodwill and manufacturer franchise rights associated with our 2014 and 2013 acquisitions will be deductible for federal and state income taxes ratably over a 15 year period.

-For the Year Ended December 31
+For the Year Ended December 31,

-2 2012
+2014 2013

-(In m illions)
+(In mi illions)

+Cash held in escrow \$ 6.9 \$ -

-Inventory \$ 11.9 \$ 9.8
+Inventory 49.2 11.9

-Loaners 0.4

-Real estate 18.7 12.7
+Real estate 35.6 18.7

-Property and equipment 1.6 0.2
+Property and equipment 1.0 1.6

-Goodwill 26.0 10.0
+Goodwill 49.5 26.0

-Manufacturer franchise rights 3.6 1.6
+Manufacturer franchise rights 10.0 3.6

-Total purchase price \$ 61.8 \$ 34.7
+Total purchase price \$ 152.2 \$ 61.8